-Matter of factly, every individual on Earth needs somewhere in the range of 20 and 50 liters of safe water a day for drinking, cooking, and essential hygiene, as per the Koshland Science Museum.
+According to the Koshland Science Museum, every individual on Earth needs 20 to 50 liters of safe water daily for drinking, cooking, and essential hygiene.

-Having a clear glass of water to quench your thirst looks safe enough.
-But little did you know, it probably contains a high level of haloacetic acids and other harmful contaminants.
+Having a clear glass of water to quench your thirst seems safe enough.
+Little did you know that it probably contains a high level of haloacetic acids and other harmful contaminants.

 What Are Haloacetic Acids (HAAs)?

-Haloacetic acids (otherwise called halogenated acetic acids, HAAs or HAA5) are chemical compounds that can build up because of water treatment, when water acidity and temperature are marginally high and treatment chemicals react with organic particles or bromide.
-They can happen during water treatment including chlorination, chloramination or ozonation.
-The EPA regulated "HAA5" include:
+Haloacetic acids (halogenated acetic acids, HAAs, or HAA5) are chemical compounds that can build up because of water treatment when water acidity and temperature are marginally high, and treatment chemicals react with organic particles or bromide.
+They can happen during water treatment, including chlorination, chloramination, or ozonation.
+The EPA-regulated "HAA5" include:

 - Monochloroacetic Acid (MCA)